katulevskiy/LoLPredictions/README.md

 The first version of the model was trained using:
 - A dataset filtered at the 10-minute mark to capture early-game statistics.
     - Split 75-25 into training and test.
-- Conditional probabilities were estimated using training set The model was determined using:
+- Conditional probabilities of a relevant Bayesian network were estimated using training set.

+The Bayesian network was determined using:
 - Bayesian network structure learning via Hill Climb Search.
 - Data count and distribution analysis filtering features with too little data.
 - Correlation analysis with heatmaps and pairplots showing feature dependence.